-to a penalty of ten years, each party may receive the same penalty whether two or five actors engaged in the race.
-In fact, in some cases (e.g., felony murder), as the number of criminals increases, the expected liability of each may increase as well.
-The parties' civil liability, however, could be diluted as the number of tortfeasors increases.
+the similarity between the civil doctrine and its criminal counterpart ends.
+What courts have missed is that by imposing liability on a large number of actors, tort law's concerted action theory dilutes the injurer's incentives to take care.
+Criminal liability, on the other hand, does the opposite.
+Criminal liability deters the parties by employing an anti-dilution mechanism.
+When A and B engage in a criminal activity in concert, each is subject to the same penalty, as if he injured the victim alone.
+Importantly, criminal liability is not apportioned between the participants.
+If drag racing is subject to a penalty of ten years, each party may receive the same penalty whether two or five actors engaged in the race.
+In fact, in some cases (e.g., felony murder) as the number of criminals increases, the expected liability of each may increase as well.
+The parties' civil liability, however, will be diluted as the number of tortfeasors increases.
 If drag racing comes with an expected liability of \$90, each of two tortfeasors can expect a liability of \$45, but with nine tortfeasors each can expect to be liable only for \$10.

 One may argue that in cases where the same behavior can give rise to both criminal and civil liability, the effect of concerted action theory is only compensatory.
 There is some truth to the argument.
 When it comes to activities that are at the core of the criminal justice system, criminal liability may provide the anti-dilution mechanism that is missing in tort law.
-Still, even with regard to crimes that would carry harsh penalties, it is important to understand the effect of the tort system on the parties' incentives.
-Since deterrence is achieved by the combined effect of the criminal and civil systems, the issue is not trivial.
-Those interested in a high level of deterrence would want to increase criminal fines and penalties or impose high enough punitive damages in cases where civil law corrodes the parties' liability.
+In the case of a murder committed by a group of defendants, the criminal liability could have a deterrent effect, tort law notwithstanding.
+Still, even with regard to crimes that would carry harsh penalties, it is important to understand the effect of the tort system on the criminal one.
+Tort law incentivizes parties to harm others when it is cost-justified to do so.
+In other words, tort law "dilutes" and corrodes the deterrent incentives of the criminal system.
+The issue is not trivial.
+Those interested in optimal deterrence would want to increase criminal fines and penalties or impose high enough punitive damages in cases where civil law corrodes the power of criminal liability.
+If, on the other hand, one accepts Judge Posner's view that civil liability imposed through concerted action serves "as a counterterrorism measure," one should decrease the penalties imposed by the criminal justice to system to avoid over deterrence.

 Moreover, as an empirical matter, it is likely that in many cases, civil liability is not accompanied by criminal liability.
 Reasons vary.
-Some activities that would give rise to liability under concerted action theory would not give rise to criminal liability.
+Some activities that would give rise to concerted action theory would not give rise to criminal liability.
 Even if criminal liability could attach, it does not mean that it would.
-The prosecutors may refuse to initiate such proceedings because of budgetary, political, or other reasons.
-Victims may also refuse to press charges against some of the actors, as was the case in Bierczynski.
+The prosecutors may refuse to initiate such proceedings because of budgetary, political or other reasons.
+The victims may also refuse to press charges, as was the case in Bierczynski.
 In that case, two drivers engaged in a race.
 One driver, Race, hit the victims' car and the other, Bierczynski, did not.
 The victims sued and recovered from both drivers with the aid of concerted action theory.
-Yet, on the criminal front, they chose to press charges only against the injurer, Race, although under criminal law the acts of both drivers
+Yet, on